nagasudhirpulla/GoogleMapsAPIExamples/README.md

 5.TODO http://stackoverflow.com/questions/3448347/how-to-scale-an-imagedata-in-html-canvas

+---use color tempurature according to the per unit value.
+So no need to normalise pu values for hue calculation.
+So, color temp = blue for <=0.95 and red for >=1.05

----request animation frame and plot while panning and running algorithm
+---request animation frame and plot while panning the map and running algorithm

 ---implement fast rendering